main menu

 mohs surgery cycle

-Mohs Surgery is a precise, layer-by-layer technique used to remove skin cancer while preserving as much healthy tissue as possible.
+Mohs surgery is a precise, step-by-step technique designed to remove skin cancer completely while preserving as much healthy tissue as possible.

-The Mohs Surgeon examines the visible cancer and marks the area to guide precise removal.
+The Mohs surgeon carefully examines the visible cancer and marks the area to guide precise removal.

-A thin layer of tissue is carefully removed from the marked area by the Mohs Surgeon.
+A thin layer of tissue is removed from the marked area.

-The removed tissue is mapped, processed, and examined for cancer cells in our on-site lab.
+The tissue is mapped, processed, and examined in our on-site laboratory.

-The Mohs Surgeon evaluates the tissue under the microscope to determine if any cancer cells remain.
+The Mohs surgeon reviews the tissue under a microscope to determine whether cancer cells remain.

-Once all cancer is cleared, the Mohs Surgeon performs reconstruction (if necessary) to support optimal healing and cosmetic outcome.
+Once the cancer is fully cleared, reconstruction is performed when necessary to support proper healing and achieve the best possible cosmetic outcome.

 the revelus commitment